Teaching and Modules

 Module Lead - Prof. Simon Buczacki & Dr Alex Gordon-Weeks

 This module will discuss the composition of tumours and the tumour microenvironment, starting with lectures on tumour heterogeneity, cancer stem cells and the role of the stromal fibroblasts in cancer progression.
-It will then expand to discuss extracellular matrix (ECM) modifications, interaction between epithelial cells and the ECM and angiogenesis in solid tumours.
-It will cover the physiochemical properties of the tumour, including hypoxia, acidosis and pH partitioning.
-Lectures will also cover the effect of the local immune microenvironment with specific reference to the role of tumour-promoting inflammation in reshaping the normal microenvironment.
+It will then expand to discuss the extracellular matrix, physiochemical properties of tumours, and the local immune microenvironment.
 We will additionally cover how the microenvironment influences stem cell behaviour, metastatic spread (EMT) and the ‘seed and soil’ hypothesis (MET) for colonisation of distal sites.
-The module will also discuss the niche occupied by haematological tumours.

 4. Cancer Immunology